 Yael Galinson, Ph.D.

 Yael is the research coordinator for the Science Learning Activation Lab at the Lawrence Hall of Science.
 Yael has worked in the field of education as a researcher, classroom teacher, and teacher educator.
 Her areas of expertise include language acquisition and literacy development with a particular focus on multilingual populations.
 Prior to joining the Lawrence Hall of Science, Yael taught deaf students at the California School for the Deaf in Fremont and bilingual students in the Oakland Unified School District.
-Most recently, she was a supervisor and lecturer for the Developmental Teacher Education Program at the University of California, Berkeley.
-Yael received her master’s degree and doctorate from the University of California, Berkeley.
+Most recently, she was a supervisor and lecturer for the Developmental Teacher Education Program at University of California, Berkeley.
+Yael received her master’s degree and doctorate from University of California, Berkeley.

 Shirley Lee, M.A.

 Shirley began her career in the classroom, teaching prealgebra and algebra to middle school students, first in New York City and then in Cambridge, MA.
 While teaching, Shirley became interested in how children understand the number system and connect their knowledge to new mathematical ideas.
 Prior to joining the Lawrence Hall of Science, she worked at an educational research firm focusing on standards-based mathematics curriculum implementation and teacher professional development.
 Currently at the Research Group, Shirley researches teaching practices, curriculum, and classroom environments that support teaching and learning in science and mathematics classrooms.
 Shirley received her bachelor’s degree in psychology from Cornell University and her master’s degree from Teachers College at Columbia University.